 Partner Institutes Courses available Graduate School of Natural Science Courses taught by full-time faculty members of Partner Institutes. and Technology, Kanazawa University (Laboratory work, practices, exercises, research projects, etc. are Graduate School of Engineering, not included.)
 Kanazawa Institute of Technology Only for master's students.
 Graduate School of Arts and Sciences, All the graduate school courses the Open University of Japan Only for master's students.
-School of Multidisciplinary Sciences, the Graduate University for Advanced Courses announced by Kyoumu Studies
+Graduate Institute for Advanced Studies, the Graduate University for Courses announced by Kyoumu Advanced Studies